 Next, the impact of different factors on the scheduling results of all algorithms is analyzed.
-The default simulation parameters of the following experiments are set according to TABLE 2.
+The default simulation parameters of the following experiments are set according to Table II.
 For each experiment, only one default parameter is varied to evaluate the performance of SDTS in different scenarios.
 The results are shown in Fig. 7.

-Impact of the number of edge servers.
-Fig. 7(a) shows the scheduling results under different numbers of edge servers.
+Impact of the number of edge servers: Fig. 7(a) shows the scheduling results under different numbers of edge servers.
 SDTS consistently outperforms the four baselines with respect to makespans.
 With fewer edge servers, the improvement of SDTS is more obvious, for it is aware of the environment downloading burden on each edge server.
 Purely Cloud produces the same schedule that places all tasks in the cloud, so that it achieves the same makespan with different numbers of edge servers.
 When the number of edge servers increases, the results of GenDoc become better since it explores the parallelism of task executions.
-The makespan of Purely Local is reduced when the number of edge servers increases because it is more likely to find an edge server with less makespan when there are more edge server candidates.
+The makespan of Purely Local is reduced when the number of edge server increases because it is more likely to find an edge server with less makespan when there are more edge server candidates.
 The performance of HEFT is unstable since it may schedule tasks to edge servers with heavy environment downloading overhead for unawareness of the startup time.

-Impact of the transmission time of the edge-cloud link.
-Fig. 7(b) shows the average makespan of different algoThis article has been accepted for publication in IEEE Transactions on Mobile Computing.
-This is the author's version which has not been fully edited and content may change prior to final publication.
-Citation information: DOI 10.1109/TMC.2023.3238868 rithms under different d_c .
-With a short transmission time of the edge-cloud link, offloading all dependent tasks to the cloud achieves the minimal schedule for most applications, so the average makespans of SDTS, GenDoc, and Purely Cloud are close.
+Impact of the transmission time of the edge-cloud link: Fig. 7(b) shows the average makespan of different algorithms under different d_c .
+With a short transmission time of the edgecloud link, offloading all dependent tasks to the cloud achieves the minimal schedule for most applications, so the average makespans of SDTS, GenDoc, and Purely Cloud are close.
 The reason is that SDTS and GenDoc always deploy a task replication in the cloud, and the task clone adaptively receives input data from edge servers or the cloud.
 When d_c increases, SDTS still maintains good scheduling results, the average makespan of GenDoc increases for unawareness of environment downloading time on edge servers, and the average makespan of Purely Cloud increases linearly due to the long transmission time on the edge-cloud link.
 Purely Local schedules all tasks to an edge server.
 HEFT greedily schedules a task based on its finish time on each server, which makes it tend to place tasks on edge servers for less transmission time.
 As a result, Purely Local and HEFT are not influenced by varying d_c .